Students who want to be top students are busy.

 - Do some practice questions to ensure you’ve mastered the topic.

 Is your teacher the most boring instructor on the planet?

 Your teacher knows the material far better than you do as a student.
 Your teacher also knows which concepts are important.
 Attend every class, so you don’t waste time studying irrelevant information.

 No matter how monotonous your teacher is, show up with a positive attitude, and you’ll learn something from each class.

 8. When it comes to projects, always have a plan.

-Too often, students rush to complete a project a few days before it’s due.
-This leads to sleep deprivation and undone homework.
+Do you rush to complete a project a few days before it’s due?
+That will lead to sleep deprivation and undone assignments.

-If you want to become a top student, this is a combination to avoid.
+If you want to become a top student, always make a plan.
+Start by identifying the following:

 9. Start your test preparation early.